jpetitto/GistList/README.md

 Change the adapter to use the pattern.

 ### Task 2 (Estimated time 10 min)
-*warning*: don't forget to commit your finished work for task 1 with commit title "Task 1" before starting this task.
+*WARNING*: don't forget to commit your finished work for task 1 with commit title "Task 1" before starting this task.

 We have heared of new View that is included in [support library](https://developer.android.com/topic/libraries/support-library/features.html) which is suppose to be much cleaner than ListView.
 1. Change the `activity_main` layout to replace the `ListView`